Telemedica logo

 Key Takeaways

-Hypertension is a condition that causes high levels of pressure in the arteries, limiting normal blood flow, and often damaging the inner lining of arteries and veins; this causes blood vessels to become less elastic.
+Hypertension is a condition that causes high levels of pressure in the arteries, limiting normal blood flow and often damaging the inner lining of arteries and veins.
+This can cause blood vessels to become less elastic and more prone to narrowing or blockage.

 8 Common VA Secondary Conditions to Hypertension